-Selecting the correct type of permanent cash-value policy must be done with care; there is not one type of insurance that is better than another type, each option has a unique value proposition for each unique situation.
-Also, the individual terms of each issuing insurance company of any given type of insurance policy, may play a part in your decision to use one type of insurance over another.
+Cash-value life insurance has several tax advantages that can mimic a Roth IRA, except without income or contribution “limits” imposed on a Roth IRA (such as income phase-out, earned income requirement, and annual contribution limits).
+But selecting the correct type of permanent cash-value policy must be done with care for a variety of reasons.
+Firstly, there is not one type of cash-value insurance that is better than another type, each general type has a unique value proposition.
+Also, the individual contract terms, carrier formation, carrier ratings, dividend history, underwriting standards, reserves, optional features and benefits, and other factors of each issuing insurance company’s contract, may play a part in your decision to use one type of insurance over another, with one particular carrier over another.
 Said another way, the same type of insurance still differs from one carrier to another!

 Complexities of cash-value life insurance should be explained by an experienced, licensed professional